 Dogs may be more likely to engage in aggressive behaviour because of past experiences.
 Fear-based hostility toward dogs they don’t know, for example, may develop in a dog who another dog previously bit.

 Except for dogs who have experienced past trauma, no specific breed is more likely to be aggressive than any other.
 It’s widely believed that a dog’s breed dictates its propensity to engage in aggressive behaviour; however, this is not the case.

 The likelihood of aggression in a dog is unrelated to its breed.
 Dogs, like people, have a predisposition toward aggressive behaviour that can be genetic.
 However, no evidence links to a specific dog breed.
 The parent dogs are a poodle and a cocker spaniel, both lovely dogs.
 We have covered those if you feel you need a muzzle.

 Warning Signs Of Dog Aggression

-	The canine aggression scale can be a helpful tool for gaining a better understanding of this.
+The canine aggression scale can be a helpful tool for a better understanding this.
 At the lower end of the scale are more subtle tension indicators, such as lip-licking, stress-yawning, body rigidity, and avoiding eye contact.